skmexyz/create-react-app/packages/react-scripts/template/README.md

 To add TypeScript to a Create React App project, follow these steps:

 1. Run `npm install --dev typescript @types/react @types/react-dom @types/jest` (or `yarn add --dev typescript @types/react @types/react-dom @types/jest`).
-2. Add `"tsc": "tsc"` to the `scripts` section of your `package.json`.
-3. Rename the `.js` files you want to convert.
-Use `.tsx` if they have React components or `.ts` if not (e.g. `git mv src/index.js src/index.tsx`).
+2. Rename the `.js` files you want to convert.
+Use `.tsx` if they use JSX or `.ts` if not (e.g. `git mv src/index.js src/index.tsx`).

-4. Create a `tsconfig.json` file at the root directory with the following content:
+3. Create a `tsconfig.json` file at the root directory with the following content:

 ```json
 {